JavaHammes/JavaHammes/README.md

-# stay paranoid, stay one step ahead!
+# . . . be different